Vetrov-Anton/QMMMtools/README.md

 | `qm.gro` | coordinates **in the topology's atom order**, velocities preserved |
 | `qm.ndx` | `[ QM ]` (QM atoms + link atoms), plus `[ freeze ]` and `[ Water_and_ions ]` |
 | `dftb_in.hsd` | DFTB+/xTB input with the QM atoms **in the same order as `[ QM ]`** |

+NOTE: all ligands should be introduced directly into forcefield as .rtps (NOT .itps) !!!
+We recommend to use our python module **[ligtools](https://github.com/Vetrov-Anton/ligtools)** for these purposes.

 Works with proteins, nucleic acids, lipids and arbitrary ligands — switching system type means replacing two tables, nothing else.
 Usable both as a Python library and as